Engineering-Good/T4G-Template/README.md

 ## Open Hardware Attribution

+The template was designed by.

+The documentation template was created by Makers Making Change / Neil Squire Society and is used under a CC BY-SA 4.0 license.
+It is available at the following link: [MMC OpenAt Template](https://github.com/makersmakingchange/OpenAT-Template)

 The core design for this device/template is based on the some device/template, an open-source assistive technology project.
 - Original Designer: Makers Making Change (a program of Neil Squire).
 - Original Copyright:  Copyright (c) Neil Squire / Makers Making Change.